ABOUT THE AWARD:

 NOTE: Candidates will NOT be required to submit a video to SCOLT, but upon selection by SCOLT, the candidate will need to submit a video teaching segment to ACTFL.
 For ACTFL this includes a detailed lesson plan and a 20 minute continuous, unedited video segment of that lesson plan being used in an actual classroom setting that demonstrates target language communication and a variety of instructional strategies.
 The video should not be professionally produced or edited and should be filmed during the current academic year.

 All portfolios will be made available electronically to the full selection committee, which is typically composed of past SCOLT Teacher of the Year winners, as well as higher education faculty.
 Portfolios will be carefully reviewed by the committee, who will conduct interviews on-site at the SCOLT Conference.
-This year, state nominees will be interviewed at the 2017 SCOLT Conference in Orlando in the afternoon of Thursday, March 16, 2017.
+This year, state nominees will be interviewed at the 2020 SCOLT Conference in Mobile, AL, Thursday afternoon, March 26, 2020.
 Because the ACTFL Teacher of the Year is not only a great teacher but also a spokesperson for our profession, the interview is an essential part of the selection process.

 As part of the interview, the candidates will:

-The 2017 SCOLT World Languages Teacher of the Year selection will be named during the conference in Orlando, FL on Friday, March 17, 2017 at the SCOLT Opening General Session.
-SCOLT's World Languages Teacher of the Year Representative will go on to represent our region at the ACTFL Conference in Nashville, TN from November 17-19, 2017.
+The 2020 SCOLT World Languages Teacher of the Year selection will be named during the conference in Mobile, AL on Friday, March 27, 2020 at the SCOLT Opening General Session.
+SCOLT’s World Languages Teacher of the Year Representative will go on to represent our region at the ACTFL Conference in San Antonio, TX from November 20-22, 2020.
 ACTFL covers all conference related costs for the regional nominees.